Aged care reverse mortgage

 Regardless of your circumstances, using a home equity release loan to help fund a move into aged care or a retirement village can provide financial stability and flexibility during a significant life transition.
 Funds can be used to cover a range of facility expenses including any Refundable Accommodation Deposit (RAD), Daily Accommodation Payments (DAP), daily expenses, medical costs and more.

-Inviva is currently unable to accept leased aged care or retirement accommodation as security against your loan (although we are working on it!) so our current loan may best suit those who want to keep the family home or investment property, or where one partner needs to move into aged care while the other partner remains in the home.
-We also strongly recommend that you seek independent advice from a financial or specialist aged care adviser to ensure that you minimise any impact on your pension and maximise any tax benefits.
+Inviva is currently unable to accept leased aged care or retirement accommodation as security against your loan (although we are working on it!).
+That said, our current home equity release loan for home care or aged care reverse mortgage loan may suit those who want to keep the family home or investment property.
+It’s also ideal for situations where one partner needs to move into aged care while the other remains in the home.

 What are the benefits?